lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Tell me about a time you failed or made a mistake

 ## Tell me about a time you had to manage conflicting priorities With Special Case: Never Had Conflicting Priorities
+In the Promotion Shopping Page project,

 ## Do you have any questions for me?